Symbolic Summation of Multivariate Rational Functions: Implementations and timings

 Note that, in all the tests, the algorithms take the expanded forms of examples given above as input.
 All timings are measured in seconds on a macOS Monterey (Version 12.0.1) MacBook Pro with 32GB Memory and Apple M1 Pro Chip.

-For a selection of random polynomials and vectors for different choices of $n,t,d,d'$ as above, we first tabulate the timings of the G algorithm, the KS algorithm, the DOS algorithm and the ADP algorithm.
+For a selection of random polynomials and vectors for different choices of $n,\mu,d,d'$ as above, we first tabulate the timings of the G algorithm, the KS algorithm, the DOS algorithm and the ADC algorithm.
 Note that $d'=-\infty$ means $dis=0$, implying that $p$ is shift equivalent to $q$.

-The experimental results illustrate that the DOS algorithm and the ADP algorithm outperform the other two algorithms.
+The experimental results illustrate that the DOS algorithm and the ADC algorithm outperform the other two algorithms.
 Furthermore, we conducted experiments in more complicated cases.

-The experimental results indicate that the ADP algorithm outperforms the other for most of non-dense testing examples, while the DOS algorithm has a clear advantage for dense ones.
+The experimental results indicate that the ADC algorithm outperforms the other for most of non-dense testing examples, while the DOS algorithm has a clear advantage for dense ones.
 It may be because the timing of expansion grows fast with the number of terms in the input polynomial.
-In conclusion, we present an algorithm, the ADP algorithm, which is complementary to the DOS algorithm for solving the SET problem.
+In conclusion, we present an algorithm, the ADC algorithm, which is complementary to the DOS algorithm for solving the SET problem.

-From the runtime comparison, we decided to use the ADP algorithm in the package RationalWZ.
+From the runtime comparison, we implemented the ADC algorithm in the package RationalWZ.
 In our setting, the base field $\bF$ can be $\bQ$ or the field of rational functions $\bQ(u_1,\ldots,u_s)$.
 The following instructions show how to load the modules.

 \begin{example} Compute the dispersion set (over $\bZ$) of two polynomials. \begin{enumerate} \item For $p,q\in \bQ[x,y]$ in Example~\ref{EX:SET}, we type

 \begin{maplelatex} \mapleinline{inert}{2d}{[-1, 2]}{ } \end{maplelatex} which implies $Z_{p,q}=\{(-1,2)\}$.
 So $p(x-1, y+2)=q(x,y)$. \item For $p,q\in \bQ[x,y,z]$ in Example~\ref{EX:SET_compare}~(\ref{it:p1q1}) , we type